keycloak/keycloak/misc/CrossDataCenter.md

 will need to re-login again to their clients.
 Or have the improper count of loginFailures tracked for brute force protection.
 See JDG/JGroups/Infinispan docs for more tips how to deal with split brain.

-The state transfer can be done through JMX.
+The state transfer can be done again on the JDG side through JMX.
 Operation name is `pushState` .
 There are few other operations to monitor status, cancel push state etc.
 More info about state transfer is in JDG docs - https://access.redhat.com/documentation/en-us/red_hat_jboss_data_grid/7.1/html/administration_and_configuration_guide/set_up_cross_datacenter_replication#state_transfer_between_sites

 Clear caches